 The Agency entered into a loan agreement with Reedley Kings River Commons, a related party to the Housing Authority of Fresno County.
 The Agency was awarded a grant through the Affordable Housing Program (AHP), these funds were in turn loaned to the Reedley Kings River Commons development.
 The note bears no interest with principal payable upon completion of the project.
-The outstanding balance of the loan due from Reedley Kings River Commons at December 31, 2017 is \$578,000.
+The outstanding principal balance at December 31, 2018 was \$578,000.